When Good Ghouls Go Bad: Reception

-Derrick Carter from For the Love of Celluloid gave the film an C+ and wrote: "[When Good Ghouls Go Bad] is a decent Halloween flick that will entertain children and offer them a little more risky material that's usually associated with R.L.
+Derrick Carter from For the Love of Celluloid gave the film a C+ and wrote: "[When Good Ghouls Go Bad] is a decent Halloween flick that will entertain children and offer them a little more risky material that's usually associated with R.L.
 Stine's tales.
 It won't annoy adults either, even if some scenes are stupid to say the least.
 It's far better than recent offerings (Vampire Dog, anyone?), but not as good as something like The Haunting Hour: Don't Think About It (which is also geared at a little older age group).
 If you're looking for a decent family flick to watch at home and want to see Christopher Lloyd as a charismatic zombie, Good Ghouls should satisfy on both accounts."
 Richard Scheib from Moria.co gave it two and a half stars, stating: "The majority of children's made-for-television genre movies are completely forgettable – the Disney Channel churns them out by the barrow load.
 When Good Ghouls Go Bad, which was made for the Fox Network, is surprisingly decent.
 There are some very nice pieces of writing – like one speech that goes on about considering the beauty of death and cellular disintegration.
 Or a line like ‘If you don’t survive being scared as a kid, you're not going to survive being scared as an adult,' where you can almost detect R.L.
 Stine's authorship as an instant response geared to deal with questions about the justification for scaring children."

-When Good Ghouls Go Bad won on Australian Guild of Screen Composers for "Best Music for a Mini-Series or Telemovie".
-The film also was nominated for one DVD Exclusive Awards in the category of "Best Actor" (for Lloyd).
+When Good Ghouls Go Bad won on Australian Guild of Screen Composers award for Best Music for a Mini-Series or Telemovie.
+The film also was nominated for one DVD Exclusive Award in the category of "Best Actor" (for Lloyd).